-When something looks obnoxiously unpleasant or weird, we may sometimes roll our eyes to show our displeasure.
+We sometimes roll our eyes to show our displeasure when something looks obnoxiously unpleasant or weird.
 But if your infant does that, you will be worried, no doubt!
 Of course, your little one won’t roll his eyes to show his displeasure or anger.
 Then why does a baby roll his eyes?
 And is it normal for a baby to roll his eyes?
 Well, the answer is a big ‘No’!
-Most babies may roll their eyes while asleep but sometimes rolling of the eyes can be because of various other reasons also.
+Most babies may roll their eyes while asleep, but sometimes rolling the eyes can be because of various other reasons.
 Let us find out why babies roll their eyes and whether or not you should be concerned.

 Why Do Babies Roll Their Eyes While Sleeping?